 Aug 26 - Brooklyn, NY - Trans Pecos ~LP Release~

 Welcome to our new site!
-We're thrilled to announce the release of Video Age's debut album, Living Alone, on July 29.
+We'll continue to update our tumblr every now and then, but this will be the main spot for all Inflated-related news moving forward.
+Speaking of which, we are thrilled to announce the release of Video Age's debut album, Living Alone, on July 29.

 Video Age is Ross Farbe and Ray Micarelli.
 On Living Alone, the New Orleans-based duo combines classic guitar-driven pop with synthetic sounds and a mechanical feel to create upbeat music with dark, gritty undertones.
 Much of the record was conceptualized last summer while Farbe was living alone in a sparse neighborhood by the train tracks.